mosesamwoma/spam-email-detection-model/README.md

 A machine learning project for detecting spam emails and messages using a TF-IDF vectorizer and a classification model.

 > **⚠️ Work in Progress:** This repository is currently under development.
+The trained model and vectorizer are available, but source code and test suites are still being developed.
 API integration coming soon!

+## 📊 Current Status

+- ✅ **Trained Model**: Classification model is trained and ready
+- ✅ **TF-IDF Vectorizer**: Vectorizer is trained and available
+- 🚧 **Source Code**: Currently being developed
+- 🚧 **Test Suite**: Unit tests in progress
+- 🔜 **API Integration**: Planned for future release

 ## 🎯 Overview